Kovah/blog.kovah.de/content/en/2019/switching-from-rsa-to-ecdsa/index.md

 ## Why RSA might not serve you well for the next decades

 Invented back in 1977, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) seemed to be the best solution to generate secure keys.
-Computers were slow and it might take several decades until RSA would be rendered insecure by cracking the algorithm.
-However, advancing 40 years, keys are no longer really secure if they are less than 1024 bit.
-The ENISA (_European Union Agency for Cybersecurity_) recommends the usage of keys with a length of 2048 bit for short-term security only.
-Therefore, **do not generate new keys shorter than 4096 bit characters!**
+Computers were slow, and it might take several decades until RSA would be rendered insecure by cracking the algorithm.
+However, advancing 40 years, keys are no longer really secure if they are less than 1024 bit long.
+Since 2013 the ENISA (_European Union Agency for Cybersecurity_) recommends the usage of keys with a length of 2048 bit for short-term security only.
+Therefore, **do not generate new keys shorter than 4096 bit characters!** [^enisa]

 One could argument, that simply using longer key lengths would solve this problem, so let's generate new keys with a length of 8192 bit.
 The problem here is, that the time to actually process keys of this length is not suitable for low-powered devices, while the actual gained security strength does not raise proportionally: A key length of 1024 bit for an asymmetrical key (which we use for SSH) only has a "real" strength of 80 bit based on symmetrical methods.
-Increasing that length from 1024 to 2048, however, does not increase the "real" security to 160, but only 112 bit.
+Increasing that length from 1024 to 2048, however, does not increase the "real" security to 160, but only 112 bit. [^rsa-strength]

 ## Stage enter: Elliptic Curve Algorithms

 To solve the problem that long keys lead to much higher processing times while only increasing security a bit, some really smart people figured out algorithms based on elliptic curves.
 Sadly, I cannot explain how those mathematical constructs work in detail.
-Based on the information available about the topic, those elliptic curves can be used to generate strong secure keys while keeping them shorter than regular RSA keys.
-For example, a key with a length of 256 bit is equal to a AES key of 128 bit which is considered quite secure.
+Based on the information available, those elliptic curves can be used to generate strong secure keys while keeping them actually shorter than regular RSA keys.
+For example, a key with a length of 256 bit is equal to an AES security of 128 bit which equals a key length of 3072 bit.
 This way shorter keys, while granting a stronger security than RSA, are also easier to process on low-powered machines.

 Elliptic curves cryptography ist just the theory, which [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (Elliptic Curve Digital Signature Algorithm) and [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (Elliptic-curve Diffie–Hellman) are based on.
 Both technologies are used in SSH to connect two peers: ECDSA to generate the keys and ECDH as the key exchange protocol.
 When generating a key, you can choose between two variants: the NIST-standardized ECDSA, and Curve25519.
 Although the latter is considered the better choice for new keys in the cryptography community, the former is implemented into more systems and applications, leading to a higher compatibility.

-Given all those aspects, switching from RSA to ECDSA might be a good idea.
+Given all those aspects, switching from RSA to ECDSA is a good idea.
 And if you know that your RSA-based key is just 1024 bit long, please switch as soon as possible!

 ## How to switch from RSA to ECDSA

 Before switching, a word of caution: the following process may take some time, depending on the number of server you connect to and where your public keys are stored.
-Also, please do yourself a favor and make a backup of both your `id_rsa` and `id_rsa.pub` files right now.
-Copy them to a `.backup` directory inside your `.ssh` folder, copy them to a secure USB stick, whatever fits you most.
+Also, please do yourself a favor and **make a backup** of both your `id_rsa` and `id_rsa.pub` files **right now**.
+Copy them to a backup directory inside your `.ssh` folder, or copy them to a secure USB stick, whatever fits you most.
 Just keep them secure at all times.

 Done?
-Fine.
+Then let's go on.

 ### Generate a new ECDSA key

 Generating a new key based on ECDSA is the first step.
-The following command is an example and you should customize it:
+The following command is an example, and you should customize it:

 ```bash
 ssh-keygen -t ecdsa -b 521 -C "mail@example.com"